loganc04/troisjs.github.io/src/guide/meshes/events.md

 </Renderer>
 ```

-If using `Raycaster` component, you should set `intersect-mode` prop :
+If using `Raycaster` component, you should set `intersect-mode` prop:

 ```html
 <Raycaster intersect-mode="frame" />